AMICI-dev/AMICI/documentation/python_installation.rst

 following error upon ``import amici``:

     ImportError: DLL load failed: The specified module could not be found.

-This can be tested using the "where" command.
-For example

-    where openblas.dll

-should return

-    C:\\BLAS\\bin\\openblas.dll

 Almost all of the DLLs are standard Windows DLLs and should be included in either Windows or Visual Studio.
 But, in case it is necessary to test this,